tapanih/pathfinding-algorithm-comparison/documentation/user_manual.md

 ```
 java -jar pathfinding-visualizer.jar
 ```
 from the folder the program was downloaded to.
+The program uses map and scenario files that can be downloaded from https://movingai.com/benchmarks/grids.html

 ### Visualizing algorithms